richard-vh/nifi-hol/step-by-step-guides/Section 4: Custom Python Processors Ingest Use Case.md

 - Change the Custom text field to a recipe you would like to generate, click `Apply`
 - Right-click on `Prompt` and `Run Once`
-- Check that the ‘success’ queue gets a single record, which is processed quickly and moves to the ‘success’ queue after ‘RecipeGenerator’
+- Check that the `success` queue gets a single record, which is processed quickly and moves to the `success` queue after `RecipeGenerator`
 - Right-click the output queue and click `List Queue`

 ![alt text](/img/image108.png)